sp6hfe/e-CzasPL/inc/DataDecoder/README.md

 # e-CzasPL Radio RF stream data decoder

-This module is responsible for retrieving [e-CzasPL Radio][1] time frames and decoding encapsulated UTC(PL) official time messages.
+This module is responsible for retrieving [e-CzasPL Radio][1] time frames and decoding encapsulated UTC(PL) official time + additional information.
-Input data is a stream of samples being an information about phase change of the 225[kHz] long wave carrier signal which is broadcast by the Polish Radio (Program Pierwszy Polskiego Radia program).
+e-CzasPL's project github is available [here][3].

+UTC(PL) time frames are disseminated using long wave AM tramsmission at 225[kHz] where Polish national radio broadcast its flagship program *[Program Pierwszy Polskiego Radia][14]*.
-Carrier signal modulation is a PSK ([phase shift keying][2]) with phase deviation of +/- 36 degrees.
+AM carrier signal is being PSK-modulated ([phase shift keying][2]) with phase deviation of around +/- 36 degrees.
+Data bitrate is 50[bps].
-In order to receive a meaningful data a PSK demodulator is needed to get a bitstream out of the phase information.
+In order to receive a meaningful data a hardware or software PSK demodulator is needed to get a bitstream out of the phase information (which is not a part of this decoder).

-Project's github is [here][3].
+Input data is a stream of samples being an information about phase change while output is a decoded time data structures.

 ## Time frame